solliancenet/dp-203-v2/labs/10/README.md

     In the result set, we can scroll through the list that of books by country, sorted by number of downloads in ascending order.
 Here we see that for Germany, `Harry Potter - The Ultimate Quiz Book` (not to be confused with `Harry Potter - The Ultimate Quiz`, which had the most) had the fewest downloads, and `Burn for Me` had the fewest in Sweden **(2)**.

-### Approximate execution using HyperLogLog functions
+### Task 2: Approximate execution using HyperLogLog functions

 As Tailwind Traders starts to work with very large data sets, they struggle with slow running queries.
 For instance, obtaining a distinct count of all customers in the early stages of data exploration slows down the process.
 How can they speed up these queries?